 Select Assignment Column as the assignment type if you want to look up the ownership assignments for each plan file from a column in the plan code table (or a related table).
-The column can contain user or role names.
+For each plan code, you can list a single user name or a role name in the designated column.
 For more information on how this option works, see Using an assignment column.